snowplow/snowplowanalytics.com/_posts/2018-02-01-snowplow-r100-epidaurus-released-with-pii-pseudonymization-support/index.md

 <h3>A warning about JSON Schema validation of pseudonymized values</h5>

 One note of caution: always check the underlying JSON Schema to avoid accidentally invalidating an entire event using the PII Enrichment.
+Specifically, you should chech the field definitions of the fields for any constraints that hold under plaintext but not when the field is hashed, such as field length and format.

 The scenario to avoid is as follows:

 * You have a `customerEmail` property in a JSON Schema which must validate with `format: email`
 * You apply the PII Enrichment to hash that field
 * The enriched event *is* successfully emitted from Stream Enrich...
 * **However**, a downstream process (e.g. RDB Shredder) which validates the now-pseudonymized event will **reject** the event, as the hashed value is no longer in an email format

-The same issue can happen with properties with enforced string lengths - note that all of the currently supported pseudonymization functions  will generate **128 character** hashes; be careful if the JSON Schema enforces a shorter length, as again the event will fail downstream validation.
+The same issue can happen with properties with enforced string lengths - note that all of the currently supported pseudonymization functions  will generate up to **128 character** hashes (in the case of SHA-512); be careful if the JSON Schema enforces a shorter length, as again the event will fail downstream validation.

 We are exploring ways of avoiding this issue, potentially via a dedicated "pii" annotation within JSON Schema (see [issue #860][issue-860] for more details).